Alyw234237/tinyelectron/README.md

 * Editing and formatting keyboard shortcuts in rich-text mode (e.g., ctrl+o = open, ctrl+v = paste, ctrl+b = bold, etc.).
 * Find and replace functionality in the rich-text view.

+## Bugs

+All the bugs!
+Editor is experimental and not for production use at this time.
+Markdown support is especially buggy.

 ## Installation

 To install dependencies and run: